aortem/dartstream/CONTRIBUTING.md

 We encourage feature requests that enhance the framework.
 Please:

-- Provide a clear and detailed explanation of the feature.
+- Feature Request and enhcancements can be submitted through the Freshdesk subscription console.
 - Explain how it aligns with the framework's goals.
 - Discuss potential implementation and impact.